sourcegraph/handbook/content/people-ops/onboarding/onboarding-for-hiring-managers.md

 <p>
 <ul>
 <li> We confirm start date
-<li> We confirm email preference
-<li> We ask if the teammate prefers purchasing the laptop themselves or getting it with the company card
-<li> We ask for T-shirt size, for swag purposes, and address for shipping
 <li> We ask for a selfie
 <li> We ask for their phone number, for account setup
 </ul>